 During the semesters in which you are working on your thesis, you must be registered for the Honors Thesis course.
 The course carries three hours of academic credit which can be spread over two terms.
 You will register yourself for the credits during the semester that you indicate in the online thesis submission system.
 Your thesis proposal must be approved for us to create your thesis course.
 The thesis advisor assigns the grade for Honors Thesis credit.
 The grade for an approved thesis must be satisfactory.
 If the thesis is not complete, the advisor assigns an Incomplete then updates the grade when the thesis has been approved.
-Contact Robin Jones or Dr. Tomso in the Honors program if you need assistance regarding registration for thesis hours.
+Contact Jessica Forbes or Dr. Tomso in the Honors program if you need assistance regarding registration for thesis hours.

 A thesis is a presentation and interpretation of research results.
 Students write a thesis after they have planned and executed a substantial, independent research project.
 A thesis also allows you to demonstrate your working knowledge of the content and methods of your discipline.
 A good thesis will make an original contribution, however small, to your field of study.

 Students in creative disciplines are required to submit a thesis just like students in traditional academic disciplines.
 Whereas a traditional thesis may consist of a written research report or an extended critical essay, creative theses may take the form of a performance, a body of creative work, or a manuscript.
 Students wishing to pursue a creative thesis should consult with an advisor and Dr. Tomso before submitting the thesis proposal.